Specialty Vertically Integrated Transplant

 With my vast experiences surgically, academically, and scientifically I am confident I can provide the highest quality of care in the most technologically advanced and personalized manner.

-I completed my internal medicine and gastroenterology training at University of California San Diego and my Transplant Hepatology Fellowship at the University of Miami.
+I completed my internal medicine and gastroenterology training at the University of California San Diego and my Transplant Hepatology Fellowship at the University of Miami.

 I have participated as an expert in many national and international conferences, published over a 100 peer reviewed articles, and been the principle investigator of many research studies.
 With my experiences and the partnership with House Medicine I believe we are the best at helping tailor patients care.